bodrick/awesome/TOPICS.md

 *   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family.
 *   [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 *   [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
-*   [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source APM.
-It helps developers monitor their applications & troubleshoot problems, an open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performance Monitoring (APM) & Observability tool
+*   [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform with logs, traces and metrics in a single application.
+An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performance Monitoring (APM) & Observability tool
 *   [varbhat/exatorrent](https://github.com/varbhat/exatorrent) - Easy to Use Torrent Client.
 Can be hosted in Cloud.
 Files can be streamed in Browser/Media Player.
 *   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and find available free games the Epic Games Store.
 Sends you a prepopulated checkout link so you can complete the checkout after logging in.
 Supports multiple accounts, login sessions, and scheduled runs.
 *   [SignTools/SignTools](https://github.com/SignTools/SignTools) - ✒ A free, self-hosted platform to sideload iOS apps without a computer